ticoaisha/build_serverless_web_app/readme.md

 ![Title changes](/images/title_changed.png)

-Recap
+#### Summary
 AWS Amplify Console makes it easy to deploy static websites with continuous integration and continuous delivery.
 It is capable of building more complicated JavaScript framework-based applications and shows you a preview of your application as it renders on popular mobile platforms.

-In this module, you’ve created a static website which will be the base for our Wild Rydes business.
+We have created a static website which will be the base for our Wild Rydes business.

 ## User Management

 This section explains how to create users.
-You’ll configure user management for the website using Amazon Cognito.
+We will configure user management for the website using Amazon Cognito.

-OVERVIEW
+### Overview
 In this module you’ll use the AWS Amplify CLI to create an Amazon Cognito User Pool to manage your users' accounts.
 You’ll deploy pages that enable customers to register as a new user, verify their email address, and sign into the site.

-Architecture Overview
+#### Architecture Overview
 When users visit your website they will first register a new user account.
 For the purposes of this workshop we’ll only require them to provide an email address and password to register.
 However, you can configure Amazon Cognito to require additional attributes in your own applications.

 After users submit their registration, Amazon Cognito will send a confirmation email with a verification code to the address they provided.
 To confirm their account, users will return to your site and enter their email address and the verification code they received.
 You can also confirm user accounts using the Amazon Cognito console if you want to use fake email addresses for testing.